I've been teaching Vancouver area women's self-defense classes

 Here are 4 common problems with women's self-defense instructors:1.
 Lack of understanding of the anatomy of an attack on a woman.

 There are a lot of misconceptions of what the typical assault or attack on a woman consists of.
 Many people imagine the worst, a woman being brutually and mercilessly attacked and/or raped by some stranger in some back alley.
 The truth of the matter is that the majority of assaults on women in North America (I won't generalize about the rest of the world) are performed by men that are previously known to the woman.
 Also, the majority of attacks are performed in a home or motor vehicle.
 Knowing these facts, an instructor should provide information to help prevent these situations, which leads to the next point.2.
-Underemphasis on awareness, avoidance and de-escalation tactics.
+Under-emphasis on use of awareness, intuition and de-escalation tactics.

 Many women's self-defense courses place more emphasis on physical combat because that is what the instructors know more about.
-But ultimately, the vast majority of the incidents women face can be avoided though awareness skills and knowing what actions to take when something is up.3.
+But ultimately, the vast majority of the incidents women face can be avoided by helping women to identify predatory behaviour through awareness, by listening to their intuition and then empowering them to make decisions and take actions to protect themselves in whatever situation they face.3.
 Over-complicated defensive combat techniques.